The school day at Barton St Peter’s runs from 9:00am until 3:30pm ( 32.5 hours per week ) with the doors opening at 8:45am.

 Good attendance is essential if pupils are to take full advantage of school and gain the appropriate skills, which will equip them for life.
 It remains a fundamental prerequisite of an effective school.

 At Barton St Peter's we aim to maximise our attendance rates by operating an attendance policy within which Governors, Staff, Pupils, Parents and the Education Welfare Service can work together in a fruitful partnership.
-The school will monitor attendance and ensure that there is early intervention if a problem is identified, so that appropriate support can be given by those concerned.
+The deputy headteacher and pastoral officer will monitor attendance and ensure that there is early intervention for our families if an attendance concern is identified, so that appropriate support can be given to improve attendance quickly.

-For the academic year 2017-2018 our overall attendance figures were :
+For the academic year 2022-2023, our overall attendance figures were the following:

 The attendance policy is based upon the premise of equal opportunities for all within the school community, so there is every chance for all to benefit from it, regardless of the differences that may exist between pupils.

 While we acknowledge the importance of attendance, we will view individual cases with compassion.
 Cases where 100% attendance would have been achieved but for scheduled hospital visits for example will be included in the recognition as we recognise that these are special circumstances.